ElBrewster/Character-Sheets-Organizer/README.md

 ### `Abstract`
 It can be nice to evaluate how much HTML/CSS tooling you can do in a short space of time.
 This is a static composition of a webpage based on an image provided by my PM.
 I took liberties with colors and photos and theme, but otherwise faithfully repoduced the original image (see below my screen shot for the reference).
-The form, buttons, and search field are all functional and ready for JavaScript handling.
+The form, buttons, search field and menus are all functional and ready for JavaScript handling.
 I regret that I ran out of time to complete the article section, but am happy with what I was able to do.

 ### `Contributors:`